 Pre-tax only: You can only transfer pre-tax IRA funds to a 401(k).
 Under current law, you cannot transfer Roth IRA assets into a Roth 401(k) or Roth 403b.
 The benefits of doing so might be limited anyway, with the ability to take loans being the primary potential advantage of that strategy.
 Likewise, after-tax assets in an IRA are problematic if you want to move funds to your 401(k).

 Change your mind?
 Find out if there is any way to get your money back after rolling it into the 401(k) plan.
-Some companies allow you to withdraw your “rollover” contributions at any time.
+Some companies allow you to withdraw your “rollover” contributions at any time (after all, that money should be fully vested).
 But your regular payroll deduction contributions and matching dollars can only be distributed under specific circumstances (like termination of employment, hardship distributions, or a loan).
 Learn the rules before you decide.
 You need to know if you’ll lose access to that money.

 Annual limits: Rolling your IRA into a 401(k) does not reduce the amount you or your employer can contribute to your 401(k) during the year.
 Those transfers are treated as a “rollover” contribution — so keep adding to the 401(k) plan through payroll.
 Don’t let confusion about annual limits make you fall short of your retirement goals.